widoz/phpunit-mock-utilities/README.md

 This little utility library has been realized with that intent, make a bit more easier to create a mock/stub without taking care of unnecessary details when those details are not needed to be known.

-This library does not have the presuntion not the goal to be another mocking library for your unit tests, if you need something which boost PhpUnit mock feature there are a lot of libraries out there :)
+This library does not have the presumption not the goal to be another mocking library for your unit tests, if you need something which boost PhpUnit mock feature there are a lot of libraries out there :)

 ## Features